-Inshore fishing has been extremely slow this winter but should pick up as our spring mullet run heats up.
-When the schools of mullet fill inside the lagoon and the creeks from Sebastian to Palm Bay and Melbourne, snook, jacks and trout will be hot on their heels.
-I like to fish a Rapala Skitterwalk V early in the morning around the bait pods and go deeper with the Storm GT360 or D.O.A. paddletails as the sun comes up.
+Inshore fishing should be good as well as our spring mullet run heats up.
+When the schools of mullet fill inside the lagoon and the creeks from Sebastian to Palm Bay and Melbourne, snook, redfish, jacks and trout will be hot on their heels.
+March can be one of the best months to get gator trout from 26 to over 30 inches in length.
+While live bait is the best bet, I also like to fish a Rapala Skitter Walk topwater and Rapala Twitchin’ Minnow suspending baits early in the morning around the bait pods, and go deeper with the D.O.A.
+C.A.L. jerk bait or Paddle Tail bait as the sun comes up.
 Live bait will also work well fishing the bait pods as the predatory fish are normally below the bait pods.

 Capt.
 Glyn Austin